boukx/dk/README.md

 #### Yo' what the dog doing? (info dump on pets, guardians, and summons)

 Guardian pets (summons without a petbar like Gargoyle and Ghoul _without Master of Ghouls talent_ and Army of the Dead) snapshot your stats on summon, so you want to already be lusted and have drank your DPS pot.
+Guardian's are not in your party so Bloodlust/Heroism after they are summoned will not affect them; they cannot receive Tricks or Unholy Frenzy; targeted buffs like paladin buffs must be manually applied.

 Army of the Dead is not used in combat by DPS specs as it has a long cast time that isn't worth the DPS loss; you may use something like an MCP to haste them before pull.
 Tanks may use Army for its converting physical avoid into DR to soak magic damage better.